(2008-10-21)

 I am introducing a viewpoint

-(the involutive convention) which makes the Fourier transform its own
+(the involutive convention) which defines the Fourier transform so it's equal to its own

 have hampered the style of generations of scholars.